RosieTrainor/BookShelf/README.md

 #### To enable deployement:

-Ensure all sensitive information, such as your SECRET_KEY and DATABASE_URL, are stored as environment variables and not visible in your project code
+Ensure all sensitive information, such as your SECRET_KEY and DATABASE_URL, are stored as environment variables and not visible in your project code.

-Install gunicorn
+Install requirements.txt - the important installations for deployment are gunicorn for serving the application, and whitenoise for handling static files.

-Add a Procfile at the root of your project, with the content: "web: gunicorn {project_name}.wsgi"
+Add a Procfile at the root of your project, with the content: "web: gunicorn {project_name}.wsgi".

-Add '.herokuapp.com' to ALLOWED_HOSTS within your project's settings.py
+Add '.herokuapp.com' to ALLOWED_HOSTS within your project's settings.py.
-Add 'https://*.herokuapp.com' to CSRF_TRUSTED_ORIGINS within your project's settings.py
+Add 'https://*.herokuapp.com' to CSRF_TRUSTED_ORIGINS within your project's settings.

-Install whitenoise to serve static files
-Set a STATIC_ROOT in your settings.py to show where the static files are located
+Set a STATIC_ROOT in your settings.py to show where the static files are located.
-Run 'python manage.py collectstatic' to collect the static files to a staticfiles directory for deployment
+Run 'python manage.py collectstatic' to collect the static files to a staticfiles directory for deployment.

-Commit and push your code to Github, on the branch you want to deploy from
+Commit and push your code to Github, on the branch you want to deploy from.

 #### To deploy:
-Navigate to your Heroku dashboard
+Navigate to your Heroku dashboard.
-Create a new Heroku app
+Create a new Heroku app.
-Select the region closest to you for deployment
+Select the region closest to you for deployment.

 Generate a secret key to be used with Heroku.
-This should be a different key to the one used in your project code
+This should be a different key to the one used in your project code.
-Go to the settings tab and select Config Vars
+Go to the settings tab and select Config Vars.
 Add these two keys:
 -- DATABASE_URL : {your_project's_database_url}
 -- SECRET_KEY : {your_secret_key}

-Navigate to the deploy tab
+Navigate to the deploy tab.
-Connect to Github and select your project repository
+Connect to Github and select your project repository.
-Select 'Manual Deploy' and choose the branch you want to deploy from
+Select 'Manual Deploy' and choose the branch you want to deploy from.
-Click 'Deploy Branch'
+Click 'Deploy Branch'.

 ## AI use